My daughter is learning to drive; I have the grey hairs to prove it.

 However, it provided an important reminder to me.

 Megan kept doing exactly what she always did at a junction and her frustration came from the fact that the results were not what she wanted.
 However, it took a long time for her to change her actions to produce the desired results.

 It reminded me of so many of my experiences with solicitors.

-Being on the outside of a law firm and working with hundreds of law firms since I established my consultancy in 2003, I can very quickly not only see what needs to be done, but perhaps more importantly I can ‘hear’ the mental blocks that the solicitor has which are stopping him or her from making the changes required.
+Being on the outside of a law firm and working with hundreds of law firms since I established my legal marketing consultancy in 2003, I can very quickly not only see what needs to be done, but perhaps more importantly I can ‘hear’ the mental blocks that the solicitor has which are stopping him or her from making the changes required.

 They do what Megan does.
 They keep doing what they have always done and get frustrated that the results they are achieving are not what they want.
 They want different outcomes but don’t employ different actions to achieve them.

 I see it instantly, but I understand that when they have consistently carried out those ‘actions’ usually for many months or even years, changing them can be very difficult.
 When I point out that they want different outcomes but are not taking different actions I can see or hear them thinking this through, and after a period of time they understand.

 It is only human nature.
 We all run our own businesses and feel that we know best, but eventually, when we want different results enough, we accept that something has to change.

 With that in mind, what have you done differently in the last month?